AlphaEye420/DayZ-Modwork/Weather_Report_v1.0/readme.md

 # WEATHER REPORT by AlphaEye
-**CREDIT TO affenb3rt FOR PRESET WEATHER**
-    *this mod is 100% of PresetWeather mod with added code*
+**CREDIT TO affenb3rt FOR PRESET WEATHER** ~ *this mod is 100% of PresetWeather mod with added code*

 ### What does this mod do?
 * The **weather.json** file should automatically appear in your **missions folder** when you start the server after installing the mod
 * The Mod changes the weather based on an array of weather conditions you set in the json, which are randomly picked at set times
-* These parameters determine the ranges of fog, clouds, rain, wind, duration of the condition, & time it takes to fully transition to the condition
+* These parameters determine ranges for fog, clouds, rain, wind, duration of the condition, & time it takes to fully transition
 * PRINTS the name & duration *(irl minutes)* of the of a newly chosen condition in your server's global chat ingame
 * PRINTS specific details of a newly chosen condition in your server's script_.log found in profiles folder